-In case you somehow missed last week’s news story about a yearbook picture scandal in Florida, let me catch you up: Bartram Trail High School, digitally edited the photos of 80 female students to cover up cleavage and shoulders because the photos in question violated the school district’s dress code.
+In case you somehow missed last year’s news story about a yearbook picture scandal in Florida, let me catch you up: Bartram Trail High School, digitally edited the photos of 80 female students to cover up cleavage and shoulders because the photos in question violated the school district’s dress code.
 Apparently, the students were warned ahead of time that this could happen, and the decision to edit the pictures was made by the yearbook coordinator, who is also a teacher at the school.
 All of the affected students were female.

 The St. John’s County School District’s dress code insists on clothing that is, “not immodest, revealing, or distracting.”
 Considering this story made international headlines, I wonder how “not distracting” is working out for them.

-There are at least two big problems with dress code policies like these.
+There are at least two big problems with school dress codes like these.
 First, there’s the emotional and psychological side-effects of body-shaming on teenage girls.
 Then there’s the issue of taking accountability for the actions of others and putting it squarely on the shoulders of the girls.
 If this sounds a lot like telling women to avoid short skirts so they don’t get raped that’s because it is exactly the same.

 I’m sure the school thinks it’s protecting the students from themselves, and I know it’s not just boys who make sexist, derogatory, or predatory comments about girls’ attire.
 Girls do it to each other too.
 And what’s more, I don’t have teenage boys and I’m not a high school teacher.
 But despite my lack of experience, I suspect Bartram Trail isn’t giving their male students enough credit.
 But whether these young men can manage to decode The Catcher in the Rye while also being bombarded with visions of female midriff is beside the point.